mattbroph/bassTracker/notes/presentation.md

 1. Introduction (2 min)

     Hey this is Matt here, thanks for checking out my presentation.
+I'll be splitting this into two videos, the first being an overview and demo of the application itself.
+The second video we'll take a look into some interesting aspects of the code.

-My application is called Bass Tracker, and it allows users to log their fishing trips, track progress towards yearly goals and analyze data to determine fishing strategies.
+    My application is called Bass Tracker,
+    and it allows users to log their fishing trips, track progress towards yearly goals and analyze data to determine fishing strategies.
 The app features a dashboard with key statistic, detailed journal entries and a reporting tool for in-depth analysis.